SuperRetroHeart/SFTL-SAMMI-Deck/README.md

 Various bits and pieces that don't fit elsewhere, like tracking a specific number or subscriber goals and other fun things you can do.

 ### Moderation
 Various tools, mostly automatons, to help with moderating Twitch chat.
 That includes issuing automatic bans for specific phrases.

+### Toolkit
+Buttons that don't do anything on their own, but are useful building blocks to create other kinds of buttons.
+Weighted arrays, dice rollers, data pulls, and the like.

 ### Twitch
 Twitch-specific automations and buttons, typically related to Twitch chat or Twitch-exclusive features.